Gerry-Aballa/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles - Display current directory contents in a long format 4-listmorefiles - Display current directory contents, including hidden files(starting with .) and long format 5-listfilesdigitonly - Display current directory contents including hidden files(starting with .), in long format and with user and group IDs displayed numerically
+6-firstdirectory - Creates a directory named 'my_first_directory' in the '/tmp/' directory